 Treadmill app users tend to be either beginner runners or walkers who are looking for more guidance in their workouts or advanced athletes who are looking to take their training to the next level.
-Fitness app users (and thus we can likely deduce treadmill app users) are between Social Science & Medicine “Socio-demographic determinants of physical activity and app usage from smartphone data” View Source .
+Fitness app users (and thus we can likely deduce treadmill app users) are between 25 to 50 years old and predominantly female Social Science & Medicine “Socio-demographic determinants of physical activity and app usage from smartphone data” View Source .

 Treadmill apps largely solve the issue of monotony associated with treadmill use.
 Additionally, they’re ideal for those who live in climates that don’t allow for outdoor walks or runs, and are looking to make better use of their treadmill.
 Beginner athletes can use these apps to help acclimate themselves to their treadmill and optimize their enjoyment of it.
 For seasoned athletes training for events, treadmill apps offer structured plans to help meet specific goals.
 The apps themselves encourage adherence by offering challenges, rewards and a built-in community of like-minded individuals.

 Which Features Matter Most for Treadmill Apps?